Dong Puno: Career

 have also received recognition from the Gawad CCP Para sa Telebisyon and PMPC Star Awards for Television.

 In March 2014, he joined DWIZ and started hosting a public affairs radio program called "Karambola".

 Personal life and death

-Puno was married to Clodelsa del Castillo and they have two sons, Ricky (born 1969) and Donnie (born 1970), and nephew Randolf del Castillo (born 1991) lived with him, and three grandchildren, Tana (born 1990), Sandro (born 1996) and Santi (born 2002).
+Puno was married to Clodelsa del Castillo and they have two sons.

 In 2015, Puno was reported to be afflicted with Parkinson's disease.
 He died on February 15, 2022, at the age of 76.